 You can grab a map and explore on your own from the downtown area, along the wide beach dotted with palm trees, through the Funk Zone (where you should stop and eat – more info below), up to the Mission and more.

-Move over Napa Valley, there’s another amazing wine tasting experience in California!
+Move over Napa Valley, there’s another amazing wine tasting experience in California, and you don’t have to drive anywhere!
 The Urban Wine Trail exposes you to some of the best wine tasting experiences you can find in the state.

 One thing that makes the wine trail fun to navigate is that it’s divided up into neighborhoods.
 Each neighborhood is color coded on the map to make it easy to see which ones you’ve covered and which ones you still need to discover!

-A good idea to get the most bang for your buck is to join the Urban Wine Trail club.
+A good idea to get the most bang for your buck is to join the Urban Wine Trail club or buy a Wine Tasting Card.
 Once you join, you get a free tasting at each of the wineries along the trail when you first visit each one.
 Plus, you also will get a 10% discount on anything you purchase on the first day that you visit each one!

 Built in 1872, the 2,300 foot long Stearns Wharf became the longest wharf between Los Angeles and San Francisco.
 Today, it’s the oldest working wooden wharf in the entire state of California!